 To my surprise, I had well over 7,500 hours of business analysis experience and over 900 hours in all the 6 knowledge areas.

 Next thing was to get 2 professional references and out of that one was supposed to be current contact.
-So, I approached my career manager and explained him benefits CBAP will bring to the organization as well as to me.
+So, I approached my career manager and explained him benefits CBAP will bring to the organisation as well as to me.
 He gladly agreed to provide recommendation.
-Next, I approached single point of contact from one of the client organization and he too agreed to provide me recommendations for CBAP certification.
+Next, I approached single point of contact from one of the client organisation and he too agreed to provide me recommendations for CBAP certification.
 I have also contacted various colleagues from past projects and companies and got their buy-in in case IIBA would want to audit my project experience.

 Next thing was to ensure I fulfil professional development in terms of contact hours.
 I understood from CBAP handbook that training can be in any area directly related to business analysis.
 As I already have had enough business analysis work experience, I thought of attending full time lean six sigma certification training.
 Please note that the training provider was NOT an Endorsed Education Provider or an EEP and still it was accepted by IIBA.
 Many people don’t know that IIBA does not mandate training provider to be an EEP but mandates training to be relevant to the business analysis and must be instructor led classroom or virtual live (for CCBA and CBAP application).
 However, for ECBA application training can be online without instructor.